 Skins: Though it may be coincidence, Aatrox' classic art bears great resemblance to the Yu-Gi-Oh! monster Raviel, Lord of Phantasms, only colored mainly red instead of blue.
 Justicar Aatrox bears a resemblance to Credo's angel form from Devil May Cry 4.

-To complement this, Ahri is gaining a 'Popstar' skin, which is another nod to this particular reference.
+To complement this, Ahri has gained a 'Popstar' skin, which is another nod to this particular reference.
 On top of this, the announcement of this skin coincided with the release date of a Girl's Generation album, and the skin comes with another unique dance referencing them.

 Skins: Sherwood Ashe gets her name and primary colors from Robin Hood.
 Woad Ashe looks like Guinevere in the 2004 film of King Arthur.